 In many places in the Caribbean, these European languages have experienced creolization, where words from other languages, mainly from West Africa, have made their way into the local dialect.
 One of the more interesting examples is found in Belize.
 English is the official language of Belize, and is used in government, education, and the media.
 But an English speaker from the United States would have some trouble following a casual conversation in Belize, since many words from West African languages, Spanish, and Mayan have found their way into Belize’s unique dialect of English.

 The vast majority of the people of the Caribbean trace their ancestry to one of two places – Africa or Europe.
 They are largely descendants of European colonizers, African slaves, or both.
 Numerous people in the region are of mixed ancestry.
 Smaller, but still significant numbers of people are of Asian or Native American ancestry.

 People of African ancestry account for a large portion of the region’s population.
 The vast majority of the population in Haiti (95%) and Jamaica (92%) are Black.
-Nearly everyone else in Haiti and Jamaica identify as mulatto – being of mixed African and European ancestry.
-Mulattos form the majority of the Dominican Republic’s population, at 70%, while 16% of the Dominican’s population identifies as black.
+Nearly everyone else in Haiti and Jamaica identify as being of mixed African and European ancestry.
+People of mixed ancestry form the majority of the Dominican Republic’s population, at 70%, while 16% of the Dominican’s population identifies as Black.
 People claiming full or partial African ancestry are significant minorities in Suriname (38%), Cuba (36%), Trinidad & Tobago (38%), Belize (30%), Guyana (30%) and Puerto Rico (15%).

 People of European ancestry are the other large group, and are primarily of Spanish descent.
 White people account for the majority in Puerto Rico (76%) and Cuba (64%), and are a significant minority in the Dominican Republic (14%).